ODBC on Linux and UNIX platforms

 2. It may not be capable of parsing the odbc.ini file format.

-ODBC Drivers supporting the unixODBC Driver Manager link against libodbcinst.so and include odbcinstext.h.
-If you are an ODBC driver writer we strongly recommend you install unixODBC and build your driver with:
+ODBC drivers supporting the unixODBC Driver Manager link against libodbcinst.so and include odbcinstext.h.
+If you're an ODBC driver writer, we strongly recommend that you install unixODBC and build your ODBC driver with:

 -I /path/include \